john-org/2-react-Intro/readme.md

 ## Homework

 Review the notes below, step through them again to recreate the Pirates project on your own.
+If you need a completed version for reference see the branch `summer2019-done`.

+Add date and description fields to the form.

 ---